Clinical Negligence Claims Lawyers for Retinal Detachment

 Failure to diagnose detachment of the retina

 The length of time between detachment and treatment is key to your chances of recovery.
 If your doctor fails to diagnose the detachment in time, the tear can worsen and your prospects of recovery can reduce.
-There is no specific timescale in which to diagnose and treat the detachment, everyone is different, but if you have any concerns about your treatment you should contact your doctor without delay.

 How can a solicitor help?